How to create healthy habits in retirement

 If running around a tennis court sounds daunting, just remember that you can take it at your own pace.
 Gently volleying the ball over the net to a partner is enough to improve bone density, cardiovascular fitness, balance, coordination and muscle agility.
-The benefits of tennis help prevent falls, Alzheimer’s, osteoporosis, heart disease and bone fractures.

-Another great way to keep fit is through muscle strengthening activities such as weight training either in a gym or at home.
+Another great way to keep fit is through muscle strengthening activities such as weight training, either in a gym or at home.

 If you're looking for a low impact form of strength training, swimming is perfect.
 Being in the water means your joints get a break but you're still engaging your muscles.